Asian shares press higher after Wall St record

 Also Thursday, the Labor Department said that the number of Americans applying for unemployment benefits fell for a seventh week to a pandemic low of 268,000.

-U.S. stocks have risen early October as companies report stronger profits than expected.
+U.S. stocks have risen since early October as companies reported stronger profits than expected.

 Companies in the S&P 500 have reported overall earnings growth of 39%.
 That outpaces earlier forecasts in June for 23% growth for the quarter.